 Porthmeor Beach

-Porthmeor Beach is the only St Ives beach that has an Atlantic-facing aspect as all the others face into St Ives Bay.
-This means if you want good surfing on Atlantic rollers then Porthmeor is the beach to head for and where the surf schools are based.
+Porthmeor Beach is the only St Ives beach with an Atlantic-facing aspect, as all the others face into St Ives Bay.
+If you want good surfing on Atlantic rollers, Porthmeor is the beach to head for and where the surf schools are based.

-Porthmeor is a good family surfing beach with local options to get food and is located in front of the Tate St Ives.
+Porthmeor is an excellent family-friendly surfing beach with local options for food, and it’s located in front of the Tate St Ives.
+A visit in the evening for the sunset is a must.

 Porthgwidden Beach

-The next beach is around St Ives head and is Porthgwidden Beach which is a smaller sheltered beach backed by a row of beach huts with some interesting rocks to explore.
+The next beach, located around St Ives Head, is Porthgwidden Beach, a smaller, sheltered beach backed by a row of beach huts and featuring some interesting rocks to explore.

 Bamaluz Beach

-Just on the outside of the harbour wall, we have the small sand and rock Bamaluz Beach and this is a dog-friendly beach that all but disappears at high tide.
+Just outside of the harbour wall is the small sand and rocky Bamaluz Beach, which is a dog-friendly beach that all but disappears at high tide.
+In the summer, it can get very busy as it is thought of as the main dog-friendly beach in St Ives.

 St Ives Harbour Beach